paulghaddad/cs-programming/README.md

 * Functions as data, or objects, as opposed to the more familiar view of functions as processes.
 * Higher-order procedures are procedures that take in procedures as arguments or return procedures.
-* Using functions as arguments, allowing us to generalize procedures.
+* Using functions as arguments, allowing us to generalize procedures, ir _ideas_.
 These higher-order procedures can take in a number or function that specifies what _varies_ in using the pattern, such as calculating the area of various shapes or summing a series.
 * Function vocabulary:
   * Domain: What types of things does a function take as arguments?
   * Range: What types of things does a function return?